Sterling Massachusetts Youth Soccer

 http://www.cdc.gov/concussion/HeadsUp/online_training.html

-A. Shin guards are mandatory and cleats are optional...if you buy cleats, make sure they are soccer cleats (not baseball/softball).
-Soccer socks (worn over the shin guards) and a t-shirt will be provided by SYSA for U6/U8 players.
-Travel team jerseys and socks are purchased at registration for U10+.
+Shin guards are mandatory and cleats are optional...if you buy cleats, make sure they are soccer cleats (not baseball/softball).
+A full uniform kit [shirt, shorts and soccer socks (worn over the shin guards)] will be provided by SYSA for U6/U8 players.
+Travel team uniform kit [jerseys, shorts and socks] are purchased at registration for U10+.
 A soccer ball is required for practices.
 We provide a Size 3 ball to all U6 players.
 Ball sizes are: Size 3 for U6-U8, Size 4 for U10-U12 and Size 5 for U14+.
 The coach will also have access to soccer balls and training equipment.

-A. The only permitted types of footwear are soccer cleats (molded variety or screw in variety), running shoes, or tennis shoes.
-Cleats from other sports are NOTE permitted -- most importantly baseball cleats which tend to have a toe cleat of metal or other material that can cause serious injury to other players.
+The only permitted types of footwear are soccer cleats, running shoes, or sneakers.
+Cleats from other sports are NOT permitted -- most importantly baseball cleats which tend to have a toe cleat of metal or other material that can cause serious injury to other players.
 This applies to both practice sessions and game day.
 Referees on game day will inspect every player for proper uniform, proper footwear, proper shin pads, and removal of all jewelry and metal hair accessories.

 Casts or Splints

-On the Field of Play (Handballs and Offsides)
+On the Field of Play (Handballs & Offsides)

 1. Is the player in the attacking half of the field?